mrismanaziz/Reforestation/README.md

-## Why do bees hum?
-Because they don't know the words.
+## Why was it called the dark ages?
+Because of all the knights.